 (b) A leave of absence without pay other than for military service shall be considered a break in continuous municipal service unless municipal service is extended pursuant to Section 1-24-10(V) of this Westminster Municipal Code.
 Neither the City nor the Employee shall be required to contribute to the Participant's account during a leave of absence without pay.

-(d) Dismissal or voluntary termination of employment with the City shall be considered as a break in continuity of service; regardless of the length of the break in continuity of service, subsequent re-employment shall be deemed to be new employment, and the employee will be subject to the eligibility requirements as if such employee were a new employee, whether or not such employee was formerly a Full Participant.
-However, if the City reinstates an employee subsequent to dismissal, this paragraph shall not apply.
+(d) Dismissal or voluntary Termination of Employment with the City shall be considered as a break in continuity of service; regardless of the length of the break in continuity of service, subsequent re-employment shall be deemed to be new employment, and the Employee will be subject to the eligibility requirements as if such Employee were a new Employee, whether or not such Employee was formerly a Full Participant.
+However, if the City reinstates an Employee subsequent to dismissal, this paragraph shall not apply.

-(e) The provisions of this paragraph (4) shall be applied to all employees and Participants in a like manner.
+(e) The provisions of this paragraph (4) shall be applied to all Employees and Participants in a like manner.

-14-2-4: CONTRIBUTIONS BY THE CITY AND PARTICIPANTS (2464 3319 3360 3447)
+14-2-4: CONTRIBUTIONS BY THE CITY AND PARTICIPANTS: (2464 3319 3360 3447 3704)

-(2) Time and Method of Payment of Contribution by the City.
+(2) Time and method of payment of contribution by the City.
 The contributions of the City shall be made every pay period and shall be credited to the Plan each pay period.

-(1) Mandatory Employee Contributions.
+(1) Mandatory employee contributions.

-(a) Each Contributing Participant must contribute to the Trust Fund a percentage of such Participant’s Compensation for each pay period as follows: for the pay periods commencing January 1, 1997, eight percent (8%) and for the pay periods commencing January 1, 1998, and thereafter, ten percent (10%) or the percentage at least equal to the OASDI tax rate.
+(a) Each Contributing Participant must contribute to the Trust Fund a percentage of such Participant’s Compensation for each pay period as follows: for the pay periods commencing January 1, 1997, eight percent (8%) and for the pay periods commencing January 1, 1998, and thereafter, ten percent (10%) or, if greater, the percentage at least equal to the OASDI tax rate.
 During any period in which the Contributing Participant is required to make contributions under the Federal Insurance Contributions Act or the Social Security Act, the mandatory contribution to the Plan by each Contributing Participant shall be offset by the OASDI taxes paid by the Participant, except that no offset for OASDI taxes shall reduce the mandatory contribution to the Plan for a Participant to less than two and one-half percent (2.5%) of that Contributing Participant's Compensation for that pay period.